AWS Cloud Platform

 To access your Oro application storefront, use the

 To access the back-office of the application, use the URLs

 Optionally, you can set up a DNS service to put your domain name to the IP address, so your OroCommerce site will be accessible on your domain name URL.

 Access with SSH

-To connect to the EC2 instance using SSH, use the key pair file that you have downloaded previously and the centos username.
+To connect to the EC2 instance using SSH, use the key pair file that you have downloaded previously and the ec2-user username.